Nissan wants Renault to reduce stake to revive Renault-FCA deal talks - WSJ

 The negotiations could lead to an initial memorandum of understanding on restructuring as early as September, the Journal reported, citing emails.

-Nissan, Renault and FCA were not immediately available for a comment on the report.
+Nissan and FCA said they had no comment on the WSJ report.
+Renault was not immediately available for a comment.

 FCA said in June that it had abandoned its $35 billion merger offer for Renault, blaming French politics for scuttling the deal.
 The French government owns a 15% stake in Renault.